sundaresanv2004/Medical_Detection_Hub/README.md

 3. Run the application locally or deploy it to a web server.
 4. Upload medical images and obtain detection results.

+Create the model from home/ml/model_dev and move the model to a home/ml/models/  with following file names home/ml/models/Skin_Cancer.h5 home/ml/models/pneumonia_cnn_model.h5

 ## License

 This project is licensed under the MIT License.